 There is 300 Division I teams in the United States and the league is sanctioned by the NCAA, with the College Baseball World Series being held in May and June of each year.
 64 college baseball teams are invited to participate in the College World Series, with double elimination brackets, followed by the best of three series.

-Unfortunately, like many other spring sports, the NCAA college baseball season was cut short and the 2020 College World Series was canceled due to the COVID-19 pandemic.
+Unfortunately, like many other spring sports, the NCAA college baseball season was cut short and the 2020 College World Series was cancelled due to the COVID-19 pandemic.
 We can start looking at the 2021 season, and check out the 2021 College World Series odds, as they’ve already been released on some of the bigger sportsbooks.

 Odds to Win the 2022 NCAA College Baseball World Series